1. Previous: Chapter 3

 val radiusOfSmallCircle: Double = smallCircle.radius

+After running that code, radiusOfSmallCircle will be equal to 5.2.
 That takes care of radius.
 It’s time to move onto the other property, pi.

-Constant Properties
+Read-Only Properties

-We could put pi inside the parentheses like we did for radius, separating them with a comma:
+We could put pi inside the parentheses like we did for radius, separating them with a comma.

 class Circle(var radius: Double, val pi: Double)